nguyenphuminh/rottenjs/DOCUMENTATION.md

 	obj.renderIf((obj.html() == "Stupid")),"Not stupid");

 ### Using normal Javascript methods
-If you don't know, 'obj.el' is actually an array of DOM elements that targets to the previous object, so you can apply Javascript methods.
+If you don't know, 'obj.el' is actually an array of DOM elements that was targetted, so you can apply Javascript methods.

 Example: